-Economics 109: Game Theory (combined A00 and B00 classes)
+Economics 109: Game Theory (all sections)

-Winter 2021, Professor Joel Watson
+Winter 2022, Professor Joel Watson

 This course examines strategic situations, in which each agent's behavior generally affects the well-being of the other agents.
 Game theory is a technical framework for rigorously analyzing decision-making in such settings.
 Almost every type of interaction between living things is strategic.
 As social scientists, we focus on human interaction, and we shall assume that people behave in a rational, deliberate manner.
 In addition to exploring theory in the abstract, we will consider a variety of applications from economics, political science, and law.